 My assistant Jenny forwarded me this question the other day:

-Why would he give up a good women? (he said i am everything he has been looking for)
+Why would he give up a good woman? (he said I am everything he has been looking for)

 Why did he have to lie to get away? (he said he felt bad when he would leave me and go out)